Skip to content

 The five cumulative requirements of the Supreme Court are as follows.
 First, previously identified addict consumers: the member list must be closed, identifiable and composed exclusively of habitual consumers already consolidated; no non-consumers, first-time experimenters or occasional guests are admissible.
 Second, quantity proportional and limited to immediate consumption of those present in each session, without accumulated stock for future distribution.
 Third, closed, private place without exterior projection: discreet venue without public visibility, without shop window or open access, without possibility of street consumption.
 Fourth, simultaneous and on-site consumption by the present members, without delivery of take-away portions to the domicile.
 Fifth, complete absence of profit motive: revenues must be prorated exclusively to operating costs (rent, electricity, cultivation, management), without a single cent destined to personal remuneration of organisers or managers.

 The procedural reality is that the majority of judicially investigated clubs have been convicted for the offence against public health under Art.
 368 CP.
 Courts apply the five requirements with extreme rigour: non-compliance with just one determines the classification of distribution as trafficking.
-The penalties applicable to cannabis (substance not causing serious harm to health, Art.
-368.2 CP) are prison from 1 to 3 years and fine; when the quantity exceeds notorious importance (in cannabis, approximately 10 kilograms according to consolidated case-law), the penalty rises to the aggravated type of Art.
-369 CP (prison from 3 to 4 years and 6 months, fine equal to quadruple); in cases of structured criminal organisation or group for the club's activity, the penalty may reach 6 years' prison.
+The penalties applicable to cannabis (substance not causing serious harm to health, first paragraph of Art.
+368 CP) are prison from 1 to 3 years and fine; when the quantity exceeds the threshold of particular significance (notoria importancia; in cannabis, approximately 10 kilograms according to consolidated case-law), the penalty rises to the next higher degree under Art.
+369.1.5 CP (prison from 3 years and 1 day to 4 years and 6 months, fine equal to quadruple); and if the club operates from within a criminal organisation, Art.
+369 bis CP imposes prison from 4 years and 6 months to 10 years, with the next higher degree for its leaders, managers or administrators.
 The conviction usually extends to directors, managers and founding members, with closure of the venue, seizure of cultivation, money and vehicles, and disqualification from similar associations.

 The technical defence articulates several complementary lines.
 First, the documentary certification of compliance with the five requirements: closed member register with signed declaration of prior consumption, transparent accounting books with cost prorating, absence of stock beyond session consumption, exclusive on-site consumption protocol, evidence of venue discretion.
 Second, the defence of mere consumer members: criminal liability falls on organisers and managers, not on passive members who only consume; except for proven active collaboration in cultivation, distribution or management, members are not criminally liable.
 Third, the expert challenge to the quantity and the calculation of the average dose: the technical assessment of the INTCF and the IGM criteria can be challenged through independent pharmacological expertise.
 Fourth, in first-conviction cases, the negotiation of suspension of the prison sentence under Art.
 80 CP (penalties below 2 years may be suspended with certain requirements).